aidanscannell/garage/README.md

 - Conda env in `l4dc_environment.yml`
 - Pip freeze in `l4dc_requirements.txt`

+In the TrMRL repo I had to remove `remove_ln` from the command because it caused training to fail.

 # garage

 garage is a toolkit for developing and evaluating reinforcement learning